matthiasbrix/approximate-distance-oracle/README.md

 ## Tests

-*./run_algs -i tests/USANY.txt -o results.csv -k 10 -u 1000 -v 150000 -t 3* <br /> <br />
+*./run_algs -i tests/USANY.txt -o results.csv -k 10 -u 1000 -v 150000 -p 3 -q 10* <br /> <br />
-runs Thorup-Zwick and the four SSSP algorithms 3 times with the above settings, taking USANY.txt as input and writing all results to the file results.csv.
+runs Thorup-Zwick preprocessing 3 times, query 10 times, and each of the four SSSP algorithms once with the above settings, taking USANY.txt as input and writing all results to the file results.csv.

 ## Installation